dannysmith/manual/README.md

 While I'm a firm believer in [Sustainable Pace](http://www.sustainablepace.net/what-is-sustainable-pace), you'll sometimes see me working late at night.
 This will almost always be because I want to.
 On no account should abybody feel any *obligation* to follow my lead, or that doing so will earn brownie points or make them some sort of hero.

 While we're on the subject of **work-life balance**, I tend to mix the two together.
 Experience says that, for me, seperating them is detrimental to both.
-Thins means that you will sometimes find me doing "life" things at work, and "work" things at home.
+This means that you will sometimes find me doing "life" things at work, and "work" things at home.
 That said, if a strict seperation of the two works for you, I **totally respect that**, and expect everyone else to.

 ## My Oddities and Flaws